·9 min read

 Download and share

-Download your World Cup photos in full resolution directly from Pose AI.
-All generated images are yours to use on social media — Pose does not watermark output images by default.
-For ongoing use during the tournament, paid plans start at $14.99/week (intro pricing $4.99/week for new users), covering unlimited generations across all Pose AI models.
+Download your World Cup poster in full resolution directly from Pose AI.
+All generated images are yours to use on social media, print, or broadcast — Pose does not watermark output images by default.
+Plans start at $14.99/week (intro pricing $4.99/week for new users), covering all your generations across all Pose AI models with 400 credits every week.

 Tips for realistic World Cup AI photos